amedumer/Banner_Rusher/README.md

 ![haha](https://i.hizliresim.com/2Pl2ZJ.png)

 ## How do you do it?
 It just uses Selenium.
-Change you webdriver as you desire.
+Change your webdriver as you desire.
 Dont forget to include webdriver folders in PATH.